Insulation Contractor

 Thank You, Michelle

-Insulation contractors determine what their bids to you will be based on the square footage of actual area to be insulated as well as the insulating material to be used, and the R-Value* you desire for the various areas of your home.
+Hi Michelle, Great question!
+Insulation contractors determine what their bids to you will be based on the square footage of actual area to be insulated as well as the insulating material to be used, and the R-Value you desire for the various areas of your home.

-But NO, you do not ask for, nor accept insulating bids based on a price per sq ft.!
+But NO, you do not ask for, nor accept insulating bids based on a price per sq ft!

 This is because it is an absolute fact that NO two people will ever come up with the same square footage of any given area, so bids based on square footage can turn into a point of contention down the road.